 - For the distance utilization rate on weekdays, it is clear that the rates are higher during morning and evening rush hours: during these time periods, drivers take shorter trips to seek for passengers due to more passenger requests.
-By comparison, the distance utilization rates are lower during non-rush hours, for the possible reason that the number of passenger requests is reduced. - Comparing the distance utilization rates on weekdays and weekends, we first notice that across the whole day, the rates are a little bit lower on weekends (e.g., the most frequently seen utilization rate is about 15 percent smaller on weekends than on weekdays).
-Also, the distance utilization rates during the three typical rush and non-rush hours are fairly close, indicating that there is few or no fluctuation of passengers' requests during the day on weekends, which has been verified in [1], [18].

-Fig. 4.
-The distribution of time utilization rate on weekdays.
+By comparison, the distance utilization rates are lower during non-rush hours, for the possible reason that the number of passenger requests is reduced. - Comparing the distance utilization rates on weekdays and weekends, we first notice that across the whole day, the rates are a little bit lower on weekends (e.g., the most frequently seen utilization rate is about 15% smaller on weekends than on weekdays).
+Also, the distance utilization rates during the three typical rush and non-rush hours are fairly close, indicating that there is few or no fluctuation of passengers' requests during the day on weekends, which has been verified in [1], [18]. - For the time utilization rate, we also have similar observations.
+Besides, Fig. 4 and Fig. 5 also show that for the time utilization rates on both weekdays and weekends, the differences between three typical rush and non-rush hours are much more obvious, compared to the differences for the distance utilization rates.
+This is due to the impact of driving speed.
+[1] observe that the average driving speed is faster in non-rush hours than in rush hours, so the bigger differences in time utilization rates are compensated by the difference of driving speed, leading to smaller differences in distance utilization rates.